Tips for preventing pain caused by back injury

 - Stay hydrated, and take frequent breaks to avoid back spasms and cramps.

 - Practice proper lifting techniques.
-Lift with your knees, keep your back erect and abdominal muscles tight, and don’t twist or rotate when lifting.
+Lift with your knees, keep your back straight, keep your abdominal muscles tight and don’t twist or rotate when lifting.

 - Avoid or limit high-impact activities and sports that commonly cause injuries, such as hockey or football.

 - Be extra careful on slippery surfaces.

-- Avoid repetitive activities (bending, twisting, lifting, etc.) or prolonged vibration that puts additional stress on the spine and can accelerate degenerative disc disease.
+- Avoid repetitive activities like bending, lifting or twisting as well as prolonged vibration that puts additional stress on the spine and can accelerate degenerative disc disease.

 - Practice good posture when you’re walking, sitting and even lying down.
 This means keeping your back straight, head forward and shoulders back.